|Trail Features:||Outstanding Views, Lakes, Wildflowers|

 The areas surrounding the three lakes offer a profusion of wildflowers in the summer.
 Once the winter snow melts hikers can enjoy blue columbine, purple larkspur, lupine, Indian paintbrush, alpine avens, red queen's crown and pink moss campion.

 From here the Blue Lakes Trail continues up to Blue Lakes Pass (at roughly 13,000 feet), and then back down into Yankee Boy Basin.
-If you have the energy I highly recommend continuing for another quarter-mile or so beyond the upper lake to soak in the grand view of all three lakes.
-The views looking from above are simply outstanding.
+If you have the energy I highly recommend continuing for at least another quarter-mile or so, beyond the upper lake, to soak in the grand view of all three lakes.
+Looking from above the views are simply outstanding.
 You may want to note that proceeding much further up towards the pass is extremely steep, and has some very steep drop-offs alongside a fairly narrow trail.

 If you're considering making the climb to the summit of Mt.
 Sneffels you should note that the last couple hundred feet to the top is characterized by loose volcanic rock and eroded sections of trail, making this more of a mountaineering route than a hike.
 I highly recommend reading Gary Roach's Colorado Fourteeners guide before attempting this route.

 The hike to Blue Lakes is one of my all-time favorite hikes.
-It’s as good as some of the best hikes in some of the best national parks around the country.
+I would rate this as good as some of the best hikes in some of the best national parks around the country.